jangedoo/nepali-embedding-benchmark/README.md

 ```

 Use the explicit subcommands below for scripts, CI, and reproducible command history.

+Both interfaces default to CUDA, batch size 64, and bfloat16.
+Override these settings explicitly
+when evaluating on CPU, Apple Metal, or hardware without bfloat16 support.

 By default NEB resolves the current Hugging Face Hub HEAD and records its exact 40-character
 commit SHA: